zenoix/zenoix-blog/src/content/blog/template.md

 title: Title of the post. required
 # author: Author of the post. default = SITE.author
 pubDatetime: 1970-01-01T00:00:00.000Z # Published datetime in ISO 8601 format (use date -Iseconds). required
-# modDatetime: Modified datetime in ISO 8601 format. (only add this property when a blog post is modified)
+modDatetime: # Modified datetime in ISO 8601 format. (only add this property when a blog post is modified)
 # slug: Slug for the post.
 This field is optional but cannot be an empty string. default = slugified file name
 featured: false # Whether or not to display this post as featured. default = false
-draft: true # Mark this post as "unpublished":
+draft: true # Set this to 'first' when publishing
 tags:  # Tags of the post. default = others
   - data-science
 description: Description of the post.
 Used in post excerpt and site description of the post. required